tigera-solutions/cc-eks-compliance-workshop/6. Encryption/readme.md

 wireguard             217088  0
 ```

-Now that we've enabled the wireguard module on the 3 nodes we can enable encrpytion through the 'felixconfiguration' in Calico.
+Now that we've enabled the wireguard module on the 3 nodes we can enable encryption through the 'felixconfiguration' in Calico.

 ## Enable End to End Encryption